PdxCodeGuild/Full-Stack-Day-Class/notes/entity-relation.md

 E.g. A playlist has multiple entries.

-## Many-to-One

-**Many-to-one** relations are when

-E.g. Multiple employees work at a single business.

 ## Many-to-Many

 **Many-to-many** relations are entities are connected together in a graph or network, or a parent entity has multiple, _globally non-unique_ child entities.